 It is important to remember that all babies are different and what works for one doesn’t necessarily work for another but these ideas seem to help many of our clients.

 Massaging your baby’s tummy has been well documented to help with their wind/constipation and general digestive discomforts.
-It is best not to massage during an episode of crying but we suggest massaging your baby’s tummy 3 times during the day to help prevent the build-up of gas which can lead to a bloated/hard and uncomfortable tummy by late afternoon and early evening.
+It is best not to massage during an episode of crying but I suggest massaging your baby’s tummy 3 times during the day to help prevent the build-up of gas which can lead to a bloated/hard and uncomfortable tummy by late afternoon and early evening.
 If you would like to learn more click to read Massage to help Colic.

 Babies will tune into your emotions, so by learning techniques to reduce your own stress levels you’re building your resilience to difficult situations.
 This simple breathing technique can be helpful if your baby is in the middle of a screaming episode and you’re trying to remain calm.
 Deep breathing not only helps to cure anxiety and stress, it also enables relaxation.

 You could practice during the quiet moments of your day as well, the more you practice the quicker it will take you to that quiet place in your mind.

 Close your eyes and begin to notice your natural breath, not changing anything at first.
 Begin a slow count to four as you inhale.
 Then also count to four as you exhale.
 Try to match the length of your inhale with the exhale, as you breathe through your nose.
 You can change the numbers but always keep them equal.
 This exercise is really useful for calming and focussing the mind and also for getting yourself to sleep (baby permitting) it’s like counting sheep.
 If this technique helped you then read our blog Breathing for Parents.